Grand Opening & Black Friday Sale = 50% Off

 Down Arrow

-Stocking Creek Waterfall is a scenic waterfall here on Vancouver Island.
-Surrounded by forested and only a short stroll from the parking lot.
-Inundated by greenery and a rocky canyon, this area provides a picturesque setting for hikers and photographers.
-Stocking Creek is a popular destination for those seeking a peaceful walk amid a beautiful setting, including a beautiful waterfall.
+Stocking Creek Falls is a picturesque waterfall here on Vancouver Island.
+The hike will take you through a lovely forest and as a bonus is a short walk from the parking lot.
+Inundated by greenery and a small rocky cliff it provides a picturesque setting for hikers and photographers.
+Stocking Creek park is a popular destination for those seeking a peaceful walk amid a beautiful setting, including a beautiful waterfall.

 Table of Contents

-Stocking Creek Waterfall is a 2.5 km long loop trail.
+Stocking Creek Waterfall is a 2.5-kilometre trail.
 It boasts a plethora of trails and a staircase leading to a platform with a view of the waterfall.

-It is popular for anyone wanting to get back to nature.
+It is popular with anyone looking to get back to nature.
 The falls provide an ideal backdrop for capturing nature photos.

-Stocking Creek Waterfall is popular among photographers for its scenic beauty and easy access.
-The falls provide an ideal backdrop for capturing nature photos, and it easily accessible for tourists visiting Vancouver Island.
+It is popular among photographers and hikers for its scenic beauty and easy access.
+The falls provide an ideal backdrop for capturing nature photos, and they are easily accessible for tourists visiting Vancouver Island.

-Stocking Creek Park is a popular hiking, running and walking trail near Saltair BC.
-Its 2.4 km trails is considered an easy route.
-The trail takes 33 min on average to finish and offers some solitude during quieter times of day.
+Stocking Creek Park is a popular hiking, running, and walking trail near Saltair, BC.
+Its 2.4-kilometre trail is considered an easy route.
+The trail takes 33 minutes on average to finish and offers some solitude during quieter times of the day.

 Stocking Creek Falls is in the Cowichan Valley region of Vancouver Island.
-It is a short trail 2.4 Klm trails that follows the Stocking Creek as it makes its way towards its waterfalls.
+It is a short trail (2.4 km) that follows Stocking Creek as it makes its way towards its waterfalls.
 The trail offers scenic views of the forest and wildlife, such as American dippers nesting near the waterfall.

-Stocking Creek Falls like other waterfalls in British Columbia, such as Christie Falls Ladysmith and Mills Bay stone bridge.
-Are popular tourist attractions that offer spectacular views of nature, along with easy access for hiking or photography.
+Stocking Creek is like other waterfalls in British Columbia, such as Christie Falls, Ladysmith, and Mills Bay Stone Bridge.
+Popular tourist destinations, Stocking Creek Falls provide breathtaking natural vistas and convenient access for hiking or photograph.

 Longer walk

-• Stay on the Trans-Canada till you reach Chemainus Rd.
+• Stay on the Trans-Canada till you reach Chemainus Road.

 • Once on Chemainus Rd, travel 2.5 Km to Gait Rd and follow Gait rd till the end.